kguay/falcon-license/README.md

-# MacOS Falcon sensor license injection
+# MacOS Falcon sensor customer ID injection
-A script to inject license key into MacOS Falcon sensor installer.
+A script to inject customer ID into MacOS Falcon sensor installer.

 This is in response to feedback from a blog post I wrote in early 2019: https://www.kevinguay.com/posts/macos-falcon-sensor/